ChenDelong1999/ITRA-Documentations/source/index.rst

 ITRA (Image Text Representation Alignment) is a codebase for flexible and efficient vision language learning.

+..
+Hint:: ``ITRA`` is an ongoing project and its codes are still under development.
+A temporary repository of the codebase is located at: https://github.com/ChenDelong1999/ProtoRKD

 .. image:: ../source/Contents/assets/pipeline.png
    :align: right